robgarct/cs224w/README.md

-# cs224w
-cs224w cvrp project
+# CS224W ML with graphs applied to the CVRP project